mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 `KeysetPaginate` adds ordering and more predicates to the query so we have to get the count before we apply it.

-## Avoiding duplication
+## Avoiding skipping over data

-You'll want to make sure the combination of the columns you configure uniquely identify an entity, otherwise you might get duplicate data.
+You'll want to make sure the combination of the columns you configure uniquely identify an entity, otherwise you might skip over data while navigating pages.
 This is a general rule to keep in mind when doing keyset pagination.

-If you have configured some columns that don't uniquely identify entities, you can always add the `Id` column to that.
+If you have configured some columns that don't uniquely identify entities, an easy fix is to just add the `Id` column.

-Doing this correctly means you'll never see duplicate data, a behavior that offset based pagination can never guarantee.
+Doing this correctly means you'll never skip over data, a behavior that offset based pagination can never guarantee.

 ## Indexing